augustovictor/software-architecture-specialization/README.md

 ## Definitions
 - Software design: Looks at the lower-level aspects of a system;
 - Software architecture: Looks at the higher-level aspects of a system;
+- Functional requirements: What the system is expected to do;
+- Non-Functional requirements: How well the system does what it does.

 ## Principles
 - Simplicity first!
 Make knowledge transfering low;